frank05080/urdf_sim_tutorial/README.md

 ## Gazebo Plugin
 To get ROS 2 to interact with Gazebo, we have to dynamically link to the ROS library that will tell Gazebo what to do.
 Theoretically, this allows for other Robot Operating Systems to interact with Gazebo in a generic way.
 In practice, its just ROS.

-Specifically, Gazebo / ROS 2 interaction all happens by linking to a ROS 2 Control library, with new URDF tags.
+**Specifically, Gazebo / ROS 2 interaction all happens by linking to a ROS 2 Control library, with new URDF tags.**

-We specify the following in the URDF, right before the closing `</robot>` tag:
+We specify the following in the URDF (09a-minimal.urdf.xacro), right before the closing `</robot>` tag:

 ```xml
   <ros2_control name="GazeboSystem" type="system">